mapoetto/CEH-Bible/README.md

   + /%e0%80%af
 + Downgrade the protocol version.
 + HTTP request smuggling

+### Tips for API Testing:
++ Use different HTTP Methods
++ Even if API is REST (Content-Type: application/json), it could accept non-JSON payloads (Content-Type: application/x-www-form-urlencoded)
++ https://jwt.io/  Will help to craft and analyze tokens

 ### Tips for injection/fuzzing:
 + Changing the order of parameters could lead to a restriction bypass
 + Encode your payload